MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 1. Import the `qsharp` module, which registers the module loader for Q# interoperability.
     This allows Q# namespaces to appear as Python modules, from which we can "import" Q# callables.
     Note that it is technically not the Q# callables themselves which are imported, but rather Python stubs which allow calling into them.
     These behave as objects of Python classes.
-We use methods on these objects to specify the target machines that we send the operation to when running the program.
+One uses methods on these objects to specify the target machines that the operation is sent to when running the program.

 2. Import those Q# callables which we will directly invoke---in this case, `MeasureSuperposition` and `MeasureSuperpositionArray`.